Behaviour

 CPS sorts every adult response to an unmet expectation into one of three categories.

-Plan A is imposing your will.
-It's conventional discipline: insist the child complies, back it up with consequences.
-Greene reserves this strictly for genuine, immediate safety emergencies (a child running into the road, for instance).
+Plan A is imposing your will: insist the child complies, back it up with consequences.
+Greene reserves this strictly for genuine, immediate safety emergencies.
 He's clear that Plan A "increases the likelihood of challenging episodes" and doesn't solve problems durably.
-If you've been doing Plan A and it hasn't been working, this is why.

-Plan B is the heart of CPS.
-It's structured problem-solving between you and your child, where you work together to understand what's making something hard and find a solution that works for both of you.
-More on this below.
+Plan B is the heart of CPS: structured problem-solving between you and your child, working together to understand what's making something hard and find a solution that works for both of you.

-Plan C is deliberately dropping or deferring an expectation.
-This is strategic, not permissive.
-It's recognising that your child has too many unsolved problems to work on all of them at once, so you set aside the lower-priority ones for now.
-Greene recommends working on no more than three unsolved problems at a time.
-Everything else goes to Plan C.
+Plan C is deliberately dropping or deferring an expectation: a strategic choice.
+Greene recommends working on no more than three unsolved problems at a time; everything else goes to Plan C.

-For parents of neurodivergent children, Plan C is often where the biggest immediate relief comes from.
-Many autistic children, children with ADHD, and children with a PDA profile face an overwhelming number of expectations that don't match their neurological profile.
-Reducing that load isn't giving in; it's creating the breathing room your child needs to actually engage with the problems that matter most.
+For autistic children, children with ADHD, and children with a PDA profile, Plan C is often where the biggest immediate relief comes from.
+Reducing the expectation load isn't giving in; it's creating the breathing room your child needs to actually engage with the problems that matter most.

 How Plan B actually works: the three steps